Composite Decking VS Wood Decks

 First generation composites were recycled plastic/vinyl mixed with wood.
-Unfortunately the “Pulp” wood they use is made from high sugar species of wood, which are not known for outdoor durability such as pine, spruce and bark from these trees.
+Unfortunately, the “Pulp” wood they use is made from high sugar species of wood, which are not known for outdoor durability such as pine, spruce, and bark from these trees.
 This is left over wood that isn’t good enough to use to make paper from.

 Since this wood absorbs moisture, then dispels it this creates a pocket within the vinyl that soaks up moisture every time it gets wet.
 Over time this produces black mold—like in an un-vented shower stall and it will never subside.
 Cleaners may make it look alright for a few days—but it will always come back and normally worsens with each treatment.

-If composite decking contains wood or pulp it may be prudent to steer clear of the product.
+If composite decking contains wood or pulp, it may be prudent to steer clear of the product.

 Composite Decking Testing Methods

 Generally, when they test composite decking durability and color-fastness they test for the equivalent of about 6 months in the real world.
-Furthermore manufacturers have told me that each batch of composite decking will be a slightly different color.
-I haven’t personally seen a composite testing that included testing for freeze thaw stability.
+Furthermore, manufacturers have told me that each batch of composite decking will be a slightly different color.
+I haven’t personally seen a composite testing that included testing for freeze-thaw stability.

 Fade Resistant Composite Decking

 Many manufacturers are marketing their decking as fade resistant.
 Since the testing is a vague thing, once it gets into the real world it is likely to be a different case.
 All composite decking fades over time.
-Here are photographs of Trex Brasillia sent in by Robert Rackish in 2010.
+Here are photographs of Trex Brasilia sent in by Robert Rackish in 2010.
 “Little did we know that it would fade and pick up stains easily”, he said in an email.
 He went on to say he has been searching for a product that would restore the color and hasn’t found anything yet.

 Robert wetted the decking to show what the original color looked like.
-In the first photo you can see the two scraps that are the original color on the faded background.
+In the first photo, you can see the two scraps that are the original color on the faded background.

-Is Composite a Structural Material?
+Is Composite Decking a Structural Material?

 When you can legally use composite for joists and handrails then it will be deemed structural materials.
 Most composite hand-rails are not Building Code Legal.
-Most composite manufacturers advise to create a frame that has the joists about 12” apart, rather than the typical 16” since the materials will tend to sag under its own weight.
+Most composite manufacturers advise creating a frame that has the joists about 12” apart, rather than the typical 16” since the materials will tend to sag under its own weight.

 We get numerous people asking for composite pergolas.
 Since we can’t fasten to it, or span more than a couple of feet without deflection, designing a pergola is a challenge we just don’t see as worthwhile.

-Vinyl Decking (without wood pulp—Virgin Vinyl)
+Vinyl Decking (without wood pulp—Virgin Vinyl Composite Decking)

 Virgin vinyl decking seems durable and long lasting.
 One of our builders says he decides which composite is good by laying it on something solid, hanging a 3” corner off the edge and giving it a good whack with a hammer.
 If it shatters off—Don’t use it.
 He sticks to Virgin Vinyl products and has had good luck.
 (EON by CPI is not Virgin Vinyl, we would suggest it is a PVC product classed with plastic patio furniture)

 Virgin Vinyl decking does expand and contract a great deal and this needs to be accommodated by using different methods for fastening and leaving tolerances (spaces) to allow expansion based on temperature.
-Variance of about 150 degrees F should be standard in North America, which means up to 2 or 3“ of expansion should be expected with some products for a 20′ piece of decking.
+A variance of about 150 degrees F should be standard in North America, which means up to 2 or 3“ of expansion should be expected with some products for a 20′ piece of decking.
 Most builders cut the material into shorter pieces so that this expansion is easier to hide.